 - Zone 3 has no IP rating requirements.

-Low voltage for this purpose will require 12V AC and we are now introducing a rage of 12V LED bulbs at this voltage for use in bathroom fittings
+Low voltage for this purpose will require 12V and we are now introducing a rage of 12V LED globes at this voltage for use in bathroom fittings

 12 Volt constant voltage LED Wall adapterAUD $29.50 Select options

 2 Watt LED E14 clear tube low voltage bulbAUD $24.00 Add to cart

 3 Watt LED E14 pearl tube low voltage bulbAUD $24.00 Add to cart

 12 Volt TRIAC dimmable constant voltage LED driverAUD $24.50 – AUD $38.50 Select options

 Quad strip LED replacement tube componentAUD $120.00 – AUD $175.00 Select options

 5W LED Edison Lantern filament Low Voltage bulbAUD $43.00 Add to cart